andrew henderson menu

 This means that with more potential customers, banks can be more selective about who they work with.

-Additionally, new regulations like FATCA and the Common Reporting Standard (CRS) have made dealing with foreigners from the developed world a regulatory headache.
+Additionally, regulations like FATCA and the Common Reporting Standard (CRS) have made dealing with foreigners from the developed world a regulatory headache.

 So, if a bank can avoid that headache, it will.

-So, while offshore banks are getting more selective with who they open accounts for, that just means that you need to be strategic with your money.
+The simple truth is that money talks.
+So, while offshore banks are becoming more selective about who they open accounts for, it just means you need to be strategic with your money.

-If you want to open an account in a competitive area like Singapore or Hong Kong, for example, you may want to pursue a high-value corporate or investment account over a low-value personal one.
+If you want to open an account in a competitive place like Singapore or Hong Kong, for example, you may want to pursue a high-value corporate or investment account over a low-value personal one.

 The Best Offshore Strategy is a Legal Offshore Strategy